dostert01/Level2/README.md

 ### Provided Modules

 - **Process Pipelining** allows declarative definition of processing pipelines.
-Such pipelines consist of a series of business logic specific modules, that can be chained together.
+Such pipelines consist of a series of business logic specific modules called "workers", that can be chained together.
 As pipelines are defined declarative, they can be changed and extended at runtime, making it quick and easy to react to changing business requirements.

 - **Connectors** to external systems using local filesystem, MQTT and HTTP (coming soon).Any further protocol is possible and can be implemented as business logic module even outside of the framework.